bytebase/bytebase.com-old/content/docs/en/change-database/online-schema-migration-for-mysql.md

 The UNIX socket file name is `/tmp/gh-ost.{taskID}.{databaseID}.{databaseName}.{tableName}.sock`

-To find the UNIX socket file, we must acquire the database id and task id.
+To find the UNIX socket file, you have to acquire the database id and task id.

 ![The issue detail page with task and task id highlighted](/static/docs/gh-ost-step-5-1.webp)
 ![The database detail page with database id highlighted](/static/docs/gh-ost-step-5-2.webp)